Daughters of Mary, Mother of Our Savior

-The Daughters of Mary, Mother of Our Savior are a congregation of Traditional Catholic religious sisters, founded in 1984 by Rev. Clarence Kelly.
-Their convents and missions are not recognized by the Vatican or their local archdioceses; however, they still refer to themselves as Roman Catholics.
+The Daughters of Mary, Mother of Our Savior are a traditionalist Catholic congregation of religious sisters, founded in 1984 by the priest Clarence Kelly.
+Their convents and missions are not recognized by the Vatican or the local Catholic archdioceses where they operate; however, the congregation still refers to itself as Catholic.

-The congregation and motherhouse are based out of St. Joseph's Novitiate in Round Top, New York, with additional convents in Melville, New York and White Bear Lake, Minnesota.
-As Traditional Catholics, the congregation does not adhere to the modern practices of the Second Vatican Council.
-They are closely associated with the Society of Saint Pius V, a society of priests which still perform traditional Tridentine Mass, also co-founded by Rev. Kelly.
-Outside of their convents, the congregation maintains a network of missions, including schools and churches, which promote Traditional Catholicism.
+The congregation and motherhouse are based out of St. Joseph's Novitiate in Round Top, New York, with additional convents in Melville, New York, and White Bear Lake, Minnesota.
+As traditionalist Catholics, the congregation does not adhere to the modern practices of the Second Vatican Council.
+They are closely associated with the Society of Saint Pius V, a society of priests which still perform traditional Tridentine Mass, also co-founded by Kelly.
+Outside of their convents, the congregation maintains a network of missions, including schools and churches, which promote Traditionalist Catholicism.
 They also have released music albums of traditional Catholic music and Gregorian chants.

-The congregation has received mixed reception in the commentary made about them, with positive feedback revolving around good student behavior at their St. Anne's Chapel and Academy location, and negative feedback from some individuals' perception of the group as a cult, a characterization they firmly deny despite some evidence showing otherwise.
+The congregation has received mixed reception in the commentary made about them, with positive feedback from their administration of the St. Anne's Chapel and Academy location, and negative feedback from the perception of the group by some as a cult, a characterization they firmly deny despite some evidence showing otherwise.
 The congregation has also been the subject of news coverage for a 1988 alleged kidnapping case, in which a sister was taken from a convent by her family, and for a 2009 fraud lawsuit they filed over the sale of a valuable artwork.
 The lawsuit was later lost, leaving the congregation to pay damages for defamation.

 Structure

-The Daughters of Mary are a small, semi-contemplative congregation which practices Traditional Catholicism, specifically, the rules of the Catholic Church before the Second Vatican Council (Vatican II) in 1962.
-They were founded by Traditional Catholic priest Rev. Clarence Kelly, who did not have the canonical authority to establish a religious congregation.
-As such, the congregation has no canonical status in the Roman Catholic Church, and is not recognized by the Vatican or their local archdioceses.
-Nonetheless, the congregation refers to themself as Roman Catholic.
+The Daughters of Mary are a semi-contemplative congregation which practices traditionalist Catholicism according to the practices of the Catholic Church before the Second Vatican Council (Vatican II) in 1962.
+They were founded by the traditionalist Catholic priest Clarence Kelly, who did not have the canonical authority to establish a religious congregation.
+As such, the congregation has no canonical status in the Catholic Church, and is not recognized by the Vatican or their local archdioceses.
+Nonetheless, the congregation refers to itself as Catholic.

 They are closely associated with the Society of Saint Pius V, a group of priests who still perform traditional Tridentine Mass.
-This society of priests was led by Rev. Clarence Kelly, the same person who founded the congregation.
-Kelly believed the direction the Traditionalist Catholic Church was being led by excommunicated-French Archbishop Marcel Lefebvre was too liberal.
+This society of priests was led by Clarence Kelly, the same person who founded the congregation.
+Kelly believed the direction the traditionalist Catholic movement was being led in by excommunicated French Archbishop Marcel Lefebvre was too liberal.

-The congregation is based out of St. Joseph's Novitiate in Round Top, New York, with the location including the congregation's motherhouse, with additional convents located nationally in Melville, New York on Long Island, and St. Anne's Chapel and Academy in White Bear Lake, Minnesota.
+The congregation and its motherhouse are based out of St. Joseph's Novitiate in Round Top, New York, with additional convents located nationally in Melville, New York, on Long Island, and St. Anne's Chapel and Academy in White Bear Lake, Minnesota.
 The congregation considers themselves to be following true Roman Catholicism, and likewise doesn't prefer the word "schism" to describe their separation from the modern-day Vatican, despite the word being technically accurate.
 The congregation members are "sisters", not "nuns", as they are not cloistered.